huggingface/blog/bert-cpu-scaling-part-1.md

 </figure>
 <br>

-Also, PyTorch shows better inference results over TensorFlow for all the configurations tested here.
+Straigh to the point, out-of-the-box, PyTorch shows better inference results over TensorFlow for all the configurations tested here.
 It is important to note the results out-of-the-box might not reflect the "optimal" setup for both PyTorch and TensorFlow and thus it can look deceiving here.

 One possible way to explain such difference between the two frameworks might be the underlying technology to execute parallel sections within operators.
-PyTorch internally uses OpenMP along with Intel MKL (now oneDNN) for efficient linear algebra computations whereas TensorFlow relies on Eigen and its own threading implementation.
+PyTorch internally uses [OpenMP (10)](https://www.openmp.org/) along with [Intel MKL (now oneDNN) (11)](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/api-based-programming/intel-oneapi-deep-neural-network-library-onednn.html) for efficient linear algebra computations whereas TensorFlow relies on Eigen and its own threading implementation.

 ## 5. Scaling BERT Inference to increase overall throughput on modern CPU